 - From late October through early December we dredged Shagwa, deepening both the pool in front of the dam and creating a pool and channel in the south end.
 We also took the top layer from the edges of the south end.
 In total, we moved 41K cubic yards of material.
 Reshaping the south end reduces the issue of the shallow water trapping fish in a lower oxygen situation.

 - We installed a new aeration system.
 It has six bubblers each on its own air pump, distributed over a greater area of the lake.

-- We continued taking water samples, results showed nearly zero E. coli and like other water factors such as pH, Nitrogen, and Phosphorous levels, Shagwa's are in line with our other lakes.
+- We continued taking water samples, results showed nearly zero E. coli and other water factors such as pH, Nitrogen, and Phosphorous levels are similar to our other lakes.